 On February 28, 2022, we entered into an agreement to acquire all the outstanding shares of DAAM Galvanizing Co.
 Ltd. ("DAAM"), a privately held hot-dip galvanizing company based in Edmonton, Alberta Canada, for approximately \$35.5 million.
 DAAM currently operates two galvanizing facilities in Canada; one located in Edmonton, Alberta and a second in Saskatoon, Saskatchewan, as well as a service depot in Calgary, Alberta.
 The addition of DAAM expanded our geographical coverage in the Northwest and enhanced the scope of metal coatings solutions offered in Canada.
 The business is included in the AZZ Metal Coatings segment.
-The goodwill arising from this acquisition was allocated to the AZZ Metal Coatings segment, and we estimate that approximately 50% of the goodwill amount is expected to be deductible for income tax purposes.
+The goodwill arising from this acquisition was allocated to the AZZ Metal Coatings segment, and approximately 50% of the goodwill amount was deductible for income tax purposes.